Cookies on the Healthspan site

 It's more like something you would put in a bowl with some scent sticks in the downstairs cloakroom than anything we would want to drink.

-It's now Saturday, and with a rugby match on TV it would normally be off to the rugby club for a couple of ales with the other coaches, but the club is closed, we are not allowed to socialise and there's a job to do, so for the first time ever it will be rugby and alcohol-free sparkling wine.
+It's now Saturday, and with a rugby match on TV it would normally be off to the rugby club for a couple of ales with the other coaches, but we have a job to do, so for the first time ever it will be rugby and alcohol-free sparkling wine.

 Very green in colour: this looks the part.
 However, unlike actual sparkling wines, this is made using carbonation so has a small number of big bubbles.
 The nose is very ripe and and has a hint of pear drops.